.Address: Canterbury Christ Church University , Kent, CT1 1QU, U.K.

 Any enquiries should be directed to the Honorary Awards Secretary.

-Completion of the Application Form:
+Completion of the Application Form

-Education and employment histories should be listed in reverse chronological order.
 Provide a brief account of your research experience and explain its relevance to the proposed research project.
-If you have any publications, these should be listed in reverse chronological order (maximum of four publications); less established researchers will not be expected to have published work.
-The details of the persons supplying letters of recommendation should be listed; note that it is your responsibility to submit the letters of recommendation with your application.
+If you have any publications, these should be listed in reverse chronological order (maximum of four publications for Early Career Research Grants; ten for Senior Research Grants); less established researchers applying for Early Career Research Grants will not be expected to have published work.